czxttkl/ValidateHSRDecisionTree/README.md

 * the longest root-leaf path has q edges.

-* each rung 1..n-1 appears exactly once as internal node of the tree.
+* each rung 1..n-1 appears exactly once as an internal node of the tree.
+(Definition of internal node: a node in a decision tree that is not a leaf.)

 * each rung 0..n-1 appears exactly once as a leaf.